A cash disbursement journal (CDJ) is a specialized accounting journal used to record all cash payments in one place.

 Group and filter views

-Both options give you more control over how your information is displayed, making data management smoother and more efficient.
-To create a group or filter view, click the Calculator icon beside the table name.
+Both options give better control over how information is displayed in the cash disbursement journal.
+To create a group or a filter view, click the Calculator icon beside the table name.
+In the example shown below, a group-by view was created under Account Debited to display all transactions for each account.

 Group by Account Debited on my CDJ template on Google Sheets